kravietz/ansible-ipsec/README.md

 cloud servers and can effectively replace the need for the complexity of configuring TLS for each service running on the servers.

+## Inventory

+Create group `ipsec` and add all hosts that should be IPSec connected:

+    [ipsec]
+    test1
+    test2

+This role will always create IPSec configuration for full `ipsec` group on each host, regardless of current play scope limitation.
+This is to ensure that scope-limited runs don't leave some hosts with IPSec configuration and their counterparts without one, which will cause issues with the `require` policy.

 ## Confiuration

 Master IPSec secret, used as seed to securely generate unique pre-shared key for each host pair.